TRAFFIC chaos ensued in Braintree when lights were installed for emergency repairs after a gas leak.

 “It’s ridiculous.”

-Others said on Facebook, “The current haphazard, uncoordinated roadworks are bringing the town to a standstill and affecting local businesses,” and “This traffic in Braintree is a nightmare.”
+Another said on Facebook: “The current haphazard, uncoordinated roadworks are bringing the town to a standstill and affecting local businesses."

-Kerry Stimson, customer operations manager at Cadent, said: “We were called to London Road, Braintree, on Tuesday following reports of a smell of gas.
+Kerry Stimson, customer operations manager at Cadent, confirmed it was called to the scene following "reports of a smell of gas".

 “We understand that London Road is on the diversion route for works being carried out by UKPN, but in a situation like this, we had no option but to install temporary traffic lights to ensure that our colleagues could carry out repair work safely.